-I’m an au natural gal, as in I hate to cover my hands up while working with anything, especially in the yard.
-I love to keep my nails done, but I will happily sacrifice them to the dirt gods when digging, pulling weeds, cutting flowers, planting bulbs, etc… in the yard and garden.
+I prefer to go au naturel, as in I hate to cover my hands up while working with anything, especially in the yard.
+I love to keep my nails done, but I will happily sacrifice them to the dirt gods when digging, pulling weeds, cutting flowers, or planting bulbs in the yard and garden.

-It seems so hard to grasp tools and get a good hold on so many other things with bulky gardening gloves (I mean seriously, have you ever tried to open a pocket knife with gloves on???).
-And most of the time, if you are covering your hands up for a prickly plant- the darn gloves aren’t thick enough anyway for good protection.
-But there does come a time when you just can’t avoid that extra layer, and when you do decide to buy into hand protection, make sure to look into your options in order to get what you need for your local vegetative needs.
+It seems so hard to grasp tools and get a good hold of so many other things with bulky gardening gloves.
+Have you ever tried to open a pocket knife with gloves on?
+And most of the time, if you are covering your hands up for a prickly plant, the darn gloves aren’t thick enough anyway for good protection.
+But there does come a time when you just can’t avoid that extra layer.
+When you do decide to invest in hand protection, make sure to look into your options in order to get what you need for your local vegetative needs.

 Read on below for some of my favorite picks to make work in your garden easier, rather than an added nuisance.